-We have audited the compliance of Cowley County Community College and Area Vocational-Technical School (College) with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of College's major federal programs for the year ended June 30, 2012.
+We have audited Cowley County Community College and Area Vocational-Technical School's (College) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the College's major federal programs for the year ended June 30, 2013.
 The College's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the College's management.
-Our responsibility is to express an opinion on the College's compliance based on our audit.